-- If special category data (sensitive information) is accidentally made available via email to unauthorised individuals, the sender must attempt to recall the email as soon as they become aware of the error; - Members of staff who receive personal data sent in error must alert the sender and the DPL as soon as they become aware of the error; - If the sender is unavailable or cannot recall the email for any reason, external recipients will be asked to delete the email from their inbox; - In any cases where the recall is unsuccessful or cannot be confirmed as successful, the DPL will consider whether it is appropriate to contact the relevant unauthorised individuals who received the email, explain that the information was sent in error, and request that those individuals delete the information and do not share, publish, save or replicate it in any way; - The DPL will endeavour to obtain a written response from all the individuals who received the data, confirming that they have complied with this request; - The DPL will carry out an internet search to check that the information has not been made public; if it has, we will contact the publisher/website owner or administrator to request that the information is removed from their website/other platform and deleted. - If safeguarding information is compromised, the DPL will inform the designated safeguarding lead and discuss whether the school should inform any, or all, of its local safeguarding partners.
+- If special category data (sensitive information) is accidentally made available via email to unauthorised individuals, the sender must attempt to recall the email as soon as they become aware of the error; - Members of staff who receive personal data sent in error must alert the sender and the DPL as soon as they become aware of the error; - If the sender is unavailable or cannot recall the email for any reason, the DPL will ask the IT Technical Team to attempt to recall it from external recipients and remove it from the school's email system and/or the external recipient will be asked to delete the email from their inbox; - In any cases where the recall is unsuccessful or cannot be confirmed as successful, the DPL will consider whether it is appropriate to contact the relevant unauthorised individuals who received the email, explain that the information was sent in error, and request that those individuals delete the information and do not share, publish, save or replicate it in any way; - The DPL will endeavour to obtain a written response from all the individuals who received the data, confirming that they have complied with this request; - The DPL will carry out an internet search to check that the information has not been made public; if it has, we will contact the publisher/website owner or administrator to request that the information is removed from their website/other platform and deleted. - If safeguarding information is compromised, the DPL will inform the designated safeguarding lead and discuss whether the school should inform any, or all, of its local safeguarding partners.